COVID-19 Resources for Homeowners and Renters

 CALIFORNIA COVID-19 RENT RELIEF AVAILABLE MARCH 15, 2021

 The CA COVID-19 Rent Relief Program will help income-eligible El Cerrito tenants and landlords with unpaid rent and utilities dating back to April 1, 2020.
 The federal Consolidated Appropriations Act of 2021 provides funding to support the State program established through the COVID-19 Tenant Relief Act.
-If you have experienced a financial hardship due to COVID‐19, have past due rent or utilities, you may be eligible to receive financial assistance from the State of California.
+If you have experienced a financial hardship due to COVID‐19, have past due rent or utilities and your household income is not more than 80% of the area median income, you may be eligible to receive financial assistance from the State of California.
 Both landlords and tenants can verify eligibility and apply for assistance by visiting HousingIsKey.com, or by calling 833‐430‐2122.

 Moratorium on evictions: city, county and state legislative actions